 We’re not only experiencing His greatness and reflecting His holiness; but, in Christ, we will accomplish the purpose of God.
 Christ has given us His Spirit, who lives inside of us.
 The same Spirit that wants Jerusalem and Judea and Samaria and the ends of the earth for the glory of God.
 His Spirit lives in us and enables us, provides us, resources us with everything we need to accomplish this purpose.
 In Christ, we accomplish the purpose of God, we don’t miss out on the purpose of God.
 Malachi 1 points us to the supremacy of Christ and our need for Christ.

-And so if you are here tonight and you see this picture of worship and you don’t want to trivialize the greatness of God, and you want to revere and respect the holiness of God, and you want to accomplish the purpose of God, then run to Christ.
+And so if you see this picture of worship and you don’t want to trivialize the greatness of God, and you want to revere and respect the holiness of God, and you want to accomplish the purpose of God, then run to Christ.
 Run to Christ.
 Cling to Christ; and, through Christ, experience His greatness.
 Through Christ, reflect the very holiness of God; and, through Christ, accomplish the purpose of God.
 This is how Christ makes worship possible.

 The worst thing, though, we could do is to sit back and continue on in religious activity week after week after week in a way that downright insults the God we’re claiming to worship.
 Let me show you one more thing, and we’ll finish.